roman-milk/roman-milk.github.io/susans-story.md

+===

- ****** Susan's Story Ch.
-05 ****** bydawn1958© Kaz's confident smile sent a shiver of fear through Sammi's body.
+Kaz's confident smile sent a shiver of fear through Sammi's body.
 "Have you ever been fucked by four, hard cocks in your life...
 Sammi?"
 He asked the dire question but didn't expect an answer.

  Her naked body was no match for the four, strong men.
 In the wink of the eye, Sammi was prone on the soft carpet.
 She was face down with someone shoving her panic-stricken face into the carpet making it hard for her to breathe.
 Three of them held her steady with her legs spread wide and Kaz settled his stocky frame between her struggling, milky thighs.
 Being face down, her struggles were in vain, as she couldn't kick or lash out with her arms or legs.
 Sammi wrestled with all her strength to get free but she was unable to stop Kaz from gaining access to her vulnerable womanhood.